GDD 2

 You need to submit all assignments to receive a passing grade.
 Empty or zero-effort submissions do not count for this rule and will result in a failing grade.

-A total of 100% (excluding bonus points) can be achieved.
+A total of 100% (excluding potential bonus points) can be achieved.
 Upon receiving 50% or more, the student receives a passing grade.
 The grading key denotes which percentage corresponds to which grade.

 Partial course requirements are corrected after all partial course requirements have been completed.

-If you decide not to finish the course after submitting the first assignment considered in the examination contact the tutors so that the grouping can be updated.
+If you decide not to finish the course after submitting the first assignment considered in the examination contact the tutor so that the grouping can be updated.
 If there are any open questions feel free to contact us.

 Plagiarism